lobes/lazytask/docs/Config.md

 There are two commands for opening files, `o` for "open" and `e` for "edit". `o` acts as if the file was double-clicked in the Finder/Explorer, so it also works for non-text files, whereas `e` opens the file in an editor. `e` can also jump to the right line in the file if you invoke it from the staging panel, for example.

-To tell lazygit which editor to use for the `e` command, the easiest way to do that is to provide an editPreset config, e.g.
+To tell lazytask which editor to use for the `e` command, the easiest way to do that is to provide an editPreset config, e.g.

 ```yaml
 os:
   editPreset: 'vscode'
 ```

 Supported presets are `vim`, `nvim`, `nvim-remote`, `lvim`, `emacs`, `nano`, `micro`, `vscode`, `sublime`, `bbedit`, `kakoune`, `helix`, and `xcode`.
-In many cases lazygit will be able to guess the right preset from your $(git config core.editor), or an environment variable such as $VISUAL or $EDITOR.
+In many cases lazytask will be able to guess the right preset from your $(git config core.editor), or an environment variable such as $VISUAL or $EDITOR.

-`nvim-remote` is an experimental preset for when you have invoked lazygit from within a neovim process, allowing lazygit to open the file from within the parent process rather than spawning a new one.
+`nvim-remote` is an experimental preset for when you have invoked lazytask from within a neovim process, allowing lazytask to open the file from within the parent process rather than spawning a new one.

 If for some reason you are not happy with the default commands from a preset, or there simply is no preset for your editor, you can customize the commands by setting the `edit`, `editAtLine`, and `editAtLineAndWait` options, e.g.: